Segue 2 Recently Collided with the Cetus-Palca Stream: New Opportunities to Constrain Dark Matter in an Ultra-Faint Dwarf: Discussion

-However, the CPS is currently far from the LMC and orbits within the inner halo of the MW where the effects of the LMC are less prominent \citep[e.g.][]{laporte_response_2018, erkal_total_2019, erkal_equilibrium_2020, garavito-camargo_hunting_2019, vasiliev_effect_2023, sheng_uncovering_2024}.
-In addition, we have demonstrated that our results are insensitive to changing the mass of the MW or LMC (see Section \ref{ssubsec:MWLMC_mass}), which will have a larger effect on the orbits of Segue 2 and the CPS than the detailed shape of the MW's halo.
-In short, we do not expect the shape of the MW's halo and/or presence of the LMC to change the fact that Segue 2 is impacting the CPS.
+However, the CPS is currently far from the LMC, i.e., the CPS's apocenter is 38 (39) kpc for the Fit (Tracer) Orbit, compared to the LMC's present Galactocentric distance of 49 kpc \citep{pietrzynski_distance_2019}.
+In addition, while the CPS's orbit lies partially outside of 30 kpc (inside of which the MW halo remains relatively undisturbed by the LMC; \citealt{garavito-camargo_quantifying_2021}), the effects of MW halo distortion increase with Galactocentric radius \citep[e.g.,][]{laporte_response_2018, erkal_total_2019, erkal_equilibrium_2020, garavito-camargo_hunting_2019, garavito-camargo_quantifying_2021, vasiliev_effect_2023, sheng_uncovering_2024} and will remain small near the CPS apocenter.
+Moreover, we have demonstrated that our results are insensitive to changing the mass of the MW or LMC (see Section \ref{ssubsec:MWLMC_mass}), which will have a larger effect on the orbits of Segue 2 and the CPS than the detailed shape of the MW's halo.
+In short, we do not expect the shape of the MW's halo and/or presence of the LMC to change the probability that Segue 2 is impacting the CPS.